canonical/spark-client-snap/docs/tutorial/t-spark-streaming.md

 Spark comes with a built-in support for streaming workloads and Charmed Spark takes it a step further by making it easy to integrate with streaming platforms like Kafka.

 In this section, we are going to generate some streaming data in Kafka, and then process this stream of data in Spark.
 We are going to use `juju` to deploy a Kafka setup, where a Juju charm will generate events to Kafka, and a Spark job will consume these in real time to process it.
-We have already installed and configured `juju` in earlier sections.

 First of all, let's start by creating a fresh `juju` model to be used as an experimental workspace.